codetheweb/serverless-step-functions-local/README.md

   stepFunctionsLocal:
     accountId: 101010101010
     region: us-east-1
+    # location: './' optional field for where to find serverless.yml - primarily used for typescript
 ```

 Although not neccessary, it's strongly recomended to add the folder with the downloaded step function executables to `.gitignore`.
 By default, this path is `./.step-functions-local`.